 Design for a challenging natural environment

 The site for Anaklia Smart City is uniquely positioned between the new Anaklia Special Economic Zone and the Kolkheti National Park.
-Sandwiched by two rivers the development area consists of wetlands, lakes and creeks, sand dunes, small farms and clusters of houses.
-It is also situated in a high-risk earthquake and tsunami zone.
+Bounded by two rivers the development area consists of wetlands, creeks, sand dunes, agricultural land and clusters of houses.

 A vibrant green polycentric city

 The overarching vision is to create a new city made up of a collection of towns or clusters connected by a sustainable urban infrastructure corridor.
-Each town will have its own distinct character, with all the facilities needed to support a vibrant community.
-Unique but complementary industry clusters - including advanced agri-business, IT and education - will create an environment conducive to innovation and productivity.
+Each town will have its own distinct character with all the facilities needed to support a vibrant community.
+Unique but complementary industry clusters, including advanced agri-business, IT and education, will create an environment conducive to innovation and productivity.
 With a wide range of leisure opportunities supporting social interaction, people from all income brackets can live locally and contribute to the community.